-Ulverston is recognised for the Hoad Monument (a replica of the Eddystone Lighthouse), the mile-long canal, the Laurel & Hardy Museum (Stan Laurel was born in Ulverston), the indoor and outdoor markets, and the traditional pubs and tea-shops.
-Ulverston is also a festival town, attracting regular attendees from around the world.
+Ulverston is a festival town, attracting participants and visitors from around the world.
+Ulverston is also known for the Hoad Monument (a replica of the Eddystone Lighthouse), the mile-long canal, the Laurel & Hardy Museum (Stan Laurel was born in Ulverston), the indoor and outdoor markets, and the traditional pubs and tea-shops.

 Ulverston has a contemporary feel, whilst retaining a strong sense of its past.
-You'll appreciate the friendly and individual service in Ulverston's specialist shops, pubs and restaurants.
-Visit Market Street on a Thursday or Saturday, and buy quality produce from the traditional street market.
-Witness real community endeavours at Ford Park.
-Come along to an event at the Coro, or experience an Ulverston festival; you'll be very welcome.
+You'll appreciate the individual service in Ulverston's specialist shops, pubs and restaurants.
+Enjoy the street market on Thursdays and Saturdays.
+Witness real community co-operation at Ford Park.
+Come to an Ulverston event; you'll be very welcome.

 One of the most popular Dickensian Festival events in the country.
 It attracts thousands of people but it’s not too packed for visitors and local people to wander around and savour the atmosphere of a traditional market town in the Dickensian era.
 Free entertainment, costume competitions, balloon modelling, horse drawn carriages, music, dancing, traditional fairground complete with Helter Skelter, and lots of music from Folk to Brass Bands.